jaredhanson/passport-google-oauth/README.md

 #### Note about Local environment

-Avoid usage of Private IP, otherwise you will get the device_id device_name issue for Private IP during authentication A workaround consist to set up thru the google cloud console a fully qualified domain name such as http://mydomain:3000/ for the callback then edit your /etc/hosts on your computer and/or vm to point on your private IP.
+Avoid usage of Private IP, otherwise you will get the device_id device_name issue for Private IP during authentication.

+A workaround consist to set up thru the google cloud console a fully qualified domain name such as http://mydomain:3000/ for the callback then edit your /etc/hosts on your computer and/or vm to point on your private IP.

 Also both sign-in button + callbackURL has to be share the same url, otherwise two cookies will be created and it will lead to lost your session

 #### Authenticate Requests